statisticalbiotechnology/cb2030/questions/testing.md

 # Question and answers -- Hypothesis Testing

 ## Definition of probabilities
-1. What properties of the p-value makes them uniformly distributed under H0?
+1. What properties of the $p$ value makes them uniformly distributed under H0?
+   > A1.
+They are sampled from the same distribution that they are tested against.
+An analogue is that the probability of a randomly selected Swede to be among the $p$% tallest persons in Sweden is $p$.
+   > A2.
+For the p-values to be uniformly distributed the distribution of test statistics needs to be continuous, (has infinite range of values).
+In continues distribution, the chosen sample could be in any percentile of the distribution, meaning that all the percentile of the samples are uniformly distributed.
+Keeping in mind that a percentile is a statistical value where the certain percentage of scores fall below given sample value, in terms of continuous distribution, it could likely be anywhere.
+   Under the conditions of H0, the exact samples values are calculated if the null hypothesis is true.
+The sample is chosen randomly from this distribution and p-values represent a location on that distribution, therefore p-values are uniformly distributed under H0.

-1. Why don't we use the CDF instead of PDF (probability distribution function) to test the difference in sample means?
+2. Why don't we use the CDF instead of PDF (probability distribution function) to test the difference in sample means?
+   > We do use a CDF for calculating p values

-1. Can someone elaborate further why the p-value is not a probability of observing a result as extreme as the one observed due to chance?
+3. Can someone elaborate further why the p-value is not a probability of observing a result as extreme as the one observed due to chance?
 If we are sampling randomly then any result we get is due to chance, and extreme result have a lower probability.
    > In The ASA Statement on p-Values: Context, Process, and Purpose it is said that:
    > „P-values do not measure the probability that the studied hypothesis is true, or the probability that the data were produced by random chance alone.
 Researchers often wish to turn a p-value into a statement about the truth of a null hypothesis, or about the probability that random chance produced the observed data.
 The p-value is neither.
 It is a statement about data in relation to a specified hypothetical explanation, and is not a statement about the explanation itself.“
    > It is correct that there is an element of chance.
 Just as you are saying, ideally, we chose the sample at random.
 The “correct” definition does not exclude this element of chance.
 From the ASA statement the first problem with the “incorrect” definition you stated is rather that it can be interpreted as to mean that the p-value is the probability that the data were produced by random chance alone.
 But the p-value is not about what “caused” the data in the first place: